tali0n-git/MTA-subway-analysis/README.md

 2. Does weather have an influence on train time? -Thalyann

-3. Is there a difference in service time between off-peak and peak service periods? -Rosania
+### Is there a difference in service time between off-peak and peak service periods?
-    a.
-What influence does the number of passengers have with train punctuality?
+### What influence does the number of passengers have with train punctuality?

+* There is no difference in service time between offpeak and peak service.
+From the graphs below, the average customer journey time for offpeak and peak service was evenly split for both.
+Peak service is slight more than 3.0 compared to offpeak service in comparing with number of passengers.
+Besides that, nothing influences the service time between offpeak and peak service.

+* According to Pearson's correlation coefficient for Number of Passengers and Customer Journey Time, there is no correlation.
+Customer Journey Time was -0.31 which is closer to -1 than 0.
+Hence, it's a very weak negative correlation.
+It looks that there's no influence on the number of passengers and train punctuality.